CivicActions/ssp-toolkit/appendices/security-irp.md

 2. Documentation: ensuring that actions taken during investigation and remediation are recorded
    - Initially in the [#None](None) slack channel
    - Also in the Project JIRA ticket
-3. Communication: ensuring that internal and external entities are aprised of the situation and progress reports
+3. Communication: ensuring that internal and external entities are apprised of the situation and progress reports
    - As communications is an important task, the IC may request and designate with [explicit handoff](security-irp-checklist.md#explicit-handoff-ceremony) a dedicated _Communications Officer_ (CO).

 ### Communications Officer (CO)